vishnu9651/Expedia-clone/README.md

 ### Home Page:

 5.After successfully login you will redirect to our HomePgae.
 Where you will find all information related with our website.
+At search section simply enter location, related details by clicking on search the information will be shown on products page.

 ![2022-04-02 (5)](https://github.com/vishnu9651/Expedia-clone/blob/5b700d77d71f418e01c87335b7dc92db59acb540/homepage.png)